Marviel Underwood: Denver Broncos

 On December 5, 2007, Underwood signed with the Denver Broncos.
 He was waived by the team on May 28, 2008.

 Oakland Raiders

 Underwood was signed by the Oakland Raiders on August 25, 2008.
 He was waived by the team on August 30.

 California Redwoods

-Underwood was drafted by the California Redwoods of the United Football League in the UFL Premiere Season Draft in 2009.
+Underwood was selected by the California Redwoods of the United Football League in the 2009 UFL Premiere Season Draft.
 He signed with the team on September 2.
 He was placed on injured reserve on November 5.